FormidableLabs/victory-docs/docs/victory-voronoi-container/docs.md

 # VictoryVoronoiContainer

-`VictoryVoronoiContainer` is used to associate a mouse position with its nearest data point(s).
+`VictoryVoronoiContainer` calculates a voronoi diagram based on the data of every child component it renders.
+The voronoi data is used to associate a mouse position with its nearest data point(s).
 When `VictoryVoronoiContainer` is added as the `containerComponent` of your chart, changes in mouse position will add and remove the `active` prop on appropriate elements in the components of the chart.